ds4se/admin/lessons.md

-# How to use Githun for "journal" reviews
+# How to use Github for "journal" reviews

 Under the convention that authors known the names of their reviewers, then...